anantd/hugo-blog/content/post/understanding-antibody-tests.md

 date: 2020-05-07
 toc: false
 categories: ['COVID-19']
-summary: 'A quick primer on the stats you need to know to interpret the news around antibody testing.'
+summary: 'A quick stats primer on interpreting antibody tests.'
 ---

 How does a test that's '99% accurate' become the practical equivalent of a coin flip?
 It's a question that's garnered some attention as the scrunity on antibody tests ([^4]) increases.
 I'm paraphrasing the question from this explanation by Dr. Deborah Birx, responding to a question about how to interpret positive antibody tests: